Sookie Stackhouse: Dead Until Dark

 Sookie is a telepathic waitress working in Merlotte's Bar and Grill in Bon Temps, Louisiana.
 She and her brother, Jason, were raised by their grandmother, Adele Stackhouse, after their parents were killed in a car accident.
 As a child, Sookie was molested by her great-uncle, Bartlett Hale.

 She meets and falls in love with Bill Compton, a vampire to whom she is attracted partly because she cannot read his mind.
 Sookie saves Bill from Denise and Mack Rattray who intend to drain their victim's blood for use as a narcotic.
 Sookie is later attacked by the Rattrays but Bill saves Sookie and kills her attackers.

 Jason and Bill both become suspects in a series of murders, due to the presence of fang marks on the victims and to their previous relationships with Jason.
 After Jason is arrested, Sookie visits a vampire bar, Fangtasia, in an attempt to discover if any vampires knew the victims.
 Sookie meets vampire sheriff Eric Northman, who discovers her telepathy.
 Sookie uses this ability to help Eric discover that vampire Long Shadow has been embezzling from Fangtasia.
 A confrontation ensues and Eric saves Sookie's life by staking Long Shadow when he attacks her.
 Sookie discovers her Gran, Adele, has been murdered.
 Bill leaves to improve his position in the vampire hierarchy.
 Sookie discovers that her boss, Sam, is a shape-shifter.
 While Bill is gone, Sookie discovers that the murderer is her brother's friend Rene Lenier.
 He almost kills her, but she fights back and manages to get the better of him.
 Sookie almost kills him with a shovel.
 Bill returns and is promoted to area investigator, working under Eric.

 Living Dead in Dallas

 Sookie is later attacked by a maenad and is treated by Dr Ludwig as instructed by Eric.
 Eric then sends Sookie to Dallas to search for a missing vampire.
 Sookie goes to the Fellowship of the Sun church where the Dallas vampires believe the missing vampire to be.
 The Dallas vampire's associate Hugo accompanies Sookie, who discovers that he is a traitor.
-Sookie is injured while escaping the church.
-Eric tricks Sookie into ingesting his blood so that he will be connected to her.
+Eric is injured while protecting Sookie when trying to escape the church.
+Eric then tricks Sookie into ingesting his blood so that he will be connected to her.
 Sookie returns to Bon Temps after arguing with Bill but the pair later reconcile.